ajbozdar/bozj.github.io/README.md

-## BozJ's HTML5 Based Personal Website and Blog
+## BozJ's Jekyll Based Personal Website and Blog

 The content is copyrighted.